Our mission is to improve the way we detect, measure and optimize breathing.

 Founded in 2008, Breath Research has been on the frontline of research in respiratory acoustics, stretching the boundaries of how much we can learn about our breathing just from an audio sample.

-Our passionate team of engineers, musicians, scientists and yoga/mediation experts have developed state-of-the-art algorithms that can capture and analyze breathing patterns, taking into account personalized unique breath signatures as they change over time.
+Our passionate team of engineers, clinicians, scientists and musicians have developed state-of-the-art algorithms that can capture and analyze breathing patterns, taking into account personalized unique breath signatures as they change over time.

 Our research partners include the Mayo Clinic and the University of Wisconsin.
 The American Sports Medicine Journal published one of our papers on innovations in applying respiratory acoustics to exercise physiology.